pluja/awesome-privacy/README.md

 ## VPNs
 <img width="16" src="misc/forbidden.png"> </img> **Avoid**

 - [Free VPNs](https://techcrunch.com/2020/09/24/free-vpn-bad-for-privacy/) from Google Play or any appstore.
-These services are not free as they will suck your connections data, keep logs and profile you to [sell your data to advertisers](https://thenextweb.com/news/be-cautious-free-vpns-are-selling-your-data-to-3rd-parties).
+These services are not free as they will suck your connections' data, keep logs and profile you to [sell your data to advertisers](https://thenextweb.com/news/be-cautious-free-vpns-are-selling-your-data-to-3rd-parties).
 If a government wants to track someone, such apps will be the first ones to fall.

 - Closed source VPN apps such as Surfshark or NordVPN may be less trustworthy as nobody can be sure how they handle your data.
 Also, paying with Credit Card will get you identified on the payment.
 Furthermore, if you need to give your email it will also identify you if this same email has been used in other services.